 The statutory accounts include the full cost and net deficit of the Severn Trent Group's defined benefit pension schemes, whereas the regulatory accounts include only Severn Trent Water's share of the costs and net deficit.
 This creates a difference in operating costs and net finance costs in the income statement, actuarial gains and losses in other comprehensive income, and the retirement benefit obligation on the balance sheet.
 A difference in deferred tax has also arisen as a result of this accounting treatment.

-iii) Hafren Dyfrdwy Cyfyngedig results
+iii) Hafren Dyfrdwy Cyfyngedig

-The full year results of Hafren Dyfrdwy Cyfyngedig are included in the Severn Trent Water Group results in iv) Impairment b) Differences in presentation between statutory and regulatory financial accounts i) Revenue and cost classification
+The full year results of Hafren Dyfrdwy Cyfyngedig are included in the Severn Trent Water Group results in 2018/19.

-2018/19.
 The Hafren Dyfrdwy entity results and related consolidation entries are excluded from the regulatory accounts.